 How Underwood Law Office May Be Able to Help You

-There are many ways a McKinney domestic abuse defense lawyer from Underwood Law Office can help you.
+There are many ways a McKinney, Texas domestic abuse defense lawyer from Underwood Law Office can help you.
 When we partner on your case, we may be able to:

 - Give you legal advice, explain the possible outcomes of your case, and design a legal strategy for your defense

 - File a legal motion to dismiss your case if the evidence against you was obtained illegally, if you have legal grounds to file such a motion, or if there is insufficient evidence to convict you.

 - Prepare a character certificate that highlights your good character, the fact that you do not have a criminal record, or bring to the attention of the court other case-relevant circumstances that favor you.

 - Investigate the case to challenge the evidence brought forth against you.

 - Advocate for having your charges dismissed, or if that is not possible, advocate for having your charges or penalties reduced

 Please contact Underwood Law Office today at (972) 535-6377 to discuss your case for free with a member of our team.
 The sooner you call us, the sooner we can get started working in your defense.

 The use of the Internet or this form for communication with the firm or any individual member of the firm does not establish an attorney-client relationship.
 Confidential or time-sensitive information should not be sent through this form.